jsdealy/latin/miscellae/guideToLatinConversation.md

 Moveo, movi, motum,
 movere, to move.

-Miilceo, mulsi, mul-
-sum, mulcere, to caress.
+Miilceo, mulsi, mulsum, mulcere, to caress.

 Mulgeo, mulxi and
 mulsi, mulctum and